avocode/avocode/sketch-plugin.md

 ## Changelog

+### 3.6.0 (May 25, 2016)
+- Fixed an issue that could lead to documents synced into each other even when you change a project
+- Fixed opening on Yosemite (with Safari 9.1.1 update) [#879](https://github.com/avocode/avocode/issues/879)

 ### 3.5.0 (May 5, 2016)
 - Fixed multiple issues that could prevent synced pages/artboards from appearing in Avocode
 - Improved logging so we can debug new issues more easily